 Unclear upgrade path

 One of the hallmarks of great secured credit cards is clarity about how long you’ll need to wait to get your security deposit back and graduate to an unsecured card.
-For example, the Discover it® Secured Credit Card will consider returning your security deposit after eight months.

 But the Surge Mastercard® offers no such guidelines for how or when it considers upgrading its secured cards to unsecured status.
-In the card’s agreement terms, Continental Finance states that your account will be reviewed for a credit limit increase after it’s been open for at least 12 months.
+In the card’s agreement terms, Continental Finance states that your account will be reviewed for a credit limit increase after it’s been open for at least six months.

 In contrast, cards like the Capital One® Secured Mastercard® pledge to review your account for a credit-limit increase after only five on-time monthly payments.